-8.20 The SHMMA reviewsed a range of affordable housing products available to meet housing need.
-The SHMMA concludes that there is a need for both social and affordable rented housing and social rents should be prioritised where delivery does not prejudice the overall delivery of affordable homes.
-It recommends the Council seeks a 75:25 split between rented and affordable home ownership (30% of all housing: 10% of all housing) calculates 22% of overall housing should be provided as either social or affordable rented accommodation.
-The SHMA also shows demand for discounted market housing and shared ownership housing, which meets the definition of affordable housing, from households already in the market sector is around 16% of the overall housing.

-8.21 The SHMNA is inconclusive about the scale of the need for affordable home ownership products although notes that there are many households in Chelmsford who are being excluded from the owner-occupied sector.
+- 8.20 The SHNA reviews a range of affordable housing products available to meet housing need.
+The SHNA concludes that there is a need for both social and affordable rented housing and social rents should be prioritised where delivery does not prejudice the overall delivery of affordable homes.
+It recommends the Council seeks a 75:25 split between rented and affordable home ownership (30% of all housing:10% of all housing). - 8.21 The SHMNA is inconclusive about the scale of the need for affordable home ownership products although notes that there are many households in Chelmsford who are being excluded from the owner-occupied sector.
 The study considers First Homes and shared ownership and notes that each will have a role to play.
 Shared ownership is likely to be suitable for households with more marginal affordability as it has the advantage of a lower deposit and subsidised rent.
 The SHNA does not recommend the Council investigates higher discounts than 30% from market value for First Homes unless this can be proven to not impact on overall affordable housing delivery.
 It also concludes that regardless of need and demand, the Council should not seek to reduce the amount of social/affordable rented homes by prioritising First Homes.
-Where major development involving the provision of housing is proposed, national planning policy (NPPF 202319) requires (with some exceptions) at least 10% of homes to be available for affordable home ownership and National Planning Practice Guidance states that a minimum of 25% of all affordable housing units secured through developer contributions should be First Homes.
-The Local Plan-Viability Study including the CIL Viability Review incorporated a series of assumptions including 35% affordable housing consisting of 33% shared ownership and 67% affordable rent housing.

-8.22 The Local Plan Viability Update (2023) incorporated four sets of appraisals based on 30%, 35%, 40% and 45% affordable housing with sensitivity testing in relation to costs and values as well as variations in environmental and accessibility standards.
+Where major development involving the provision of housing is proposed, national planning policy (NPPF 2023) requires (with some exceptions) at least 10% of homes to be available for affordable home ownership and National Planning Practice Guidance states that a minimum of 25% of all affordable housing units secured through developer contributions should be First Homes. - 8.22 The Local Plan Viability Update (2023) incorporated four sets of appraisals based on 30%, 35%, 40% and 45% affordable housing with sensitivity testing in relation to costs and values as well as variations in environmental and accessibility standards.
 The Update found that should the Council seek all affordable housing for rent as social rent, this would reduce the scope for affordable housing provision by 5%.
-The Update also shows that increasing the discount on First Homes is likely to have a substantial impact on the viability of development.

-8.108.23 Recognising the Council has declared a climate and a housing emergency, and the need to demonstrate that the cumulative impact of policies in the Local Plan cannot put development at serious risk, the Council will seek the following affordable housing obligations on threshold site - 35% of affordable housing consisting of 70% affordable rent capped at Local Housing Allowance levels, 25% First Homes provided at the 30% discount against market value and the balance as shared ownership housing.
-This equates on a whole site basis to 24.5% affordable rent, 8.75% First Homes and 1.75% shared ownership housing.
+The Update also shows that increasing the discount on First Homes is likely to have a substantial impact on the viability of development. - 8.23 Recognising the Council has declared a climate and a housing emergency, and the need to demonstrate that the cumulative impact of policies in the Local Plan cannot put development at serious risk, the Council will seek the following affordable housing obligations on threshold site 35% of affordable housing consisting of 70% affordable rent capped at Local Housing Allowance levels, 25% First Homes provided at the 30% discount against market value and the balance as shared ownership housing.
+This equates on a whole site basis to 24.5% affordable rent, 8.75% First Homes and 1.75% shared ownership housing. - 8.24 The SHNA indicates there is a clear need for a range of different size affordable homes taking into account demographic change.
+Based on the range recommended in the Assessment, and considering the role the delivery of larger affordable homes for rent can play in releasing a supply of smaller properties for other households, the following mix is considered appropriate: